Skip to Content

 If you purchase the Go City (formerly the Go Oahu Card), the pass includes transportation, the entrance fee, a self-guided hike, and a bottle of water.

-If you plan to hike late and watch a sunset, be sure to park your vehicle outside the park gate.
+If you plan to hike late and watch a sunset, park your vehicle outside the park gate.

 Preparing For The Hike